AgaMiko/plastic-object-detection/content/about/dates.md

   location = "Gdańsk, Poland"
   date_start = "2020-11-03"
   date_end = "2020-11-24"
-  description = "Getting to know TACO dataset, statistical analyzes"
+  description = "Goal: Getting to know TACO dataset, statistical analyzes.
+Summary: We have performed EDA with multiple statistics.
+It allowed u to plan the next sprint.
+We have decided about waste categorization: we follow Gdańsk recycling rules."

 [[experience]]
   title = "Model design & training"